dmfrodrigues/feup-cal-proj/README.md

 ### Shortest path

 ```
-./main scc FRACTION FLAGS SOUR DEST
+./main scc FRACTION FLAGS SOUR DEST [-v]

 FRACTION    Fraction of nodes to draw (improves display performance).
 FLAGS       Flag which roads to draw (add them to combine).

-SOUR        Source (beginning) of the path we are looking for
+SOUR        Source (beginning) of the path we are looking for.
-DEST        Destination (end) of the path we are looking for
+DEST        Destination (end) of the path we are looking for.
+-v          Colour visited nodes according to the algorithms that explored them.
 ```

 Roads are coloured red if they connect two nodes in the shortest path between SOUR and DEST, or gray otherwise.